vrushabhx/myrecon-v2/README.md

 cp -at ./all/ ./**/*.yaml
 ```

-All templates will be copied to all directory and will be used by myrecon.sh in future.
+All templates will be copied to "all" directory and will be used by myrecon.sh in future.

-# Installation
+## Installation

 Make sure $GOPATH has been set in .bashrc file and you can run go tools from anywhere.
 (Important)